-RNSC Ski League: Clothing & Equipment Info for Parents
+RNSC Ski League: Clothing & Equipment Information for Parents

 Layers are the key to dressing for cross-country skiing.
 Layers provide the flexibility to adapt clothing according to the needs of the day.
 An enthusiastic skier can generate a great deal of body heat and perspiration even on the coldest days, so it is important to be dressed in such a way that allows excess heat and moisture to dissipate away from the body.
 These layers can be removed or replaced at will, even while on an outing.
-The layer next to the skin should be made from a material (polypropylene or wool) that keeps moisture and perspiration away from the skin and retains its insulating qualities when wet (avoid cotton).
+The layer next to the skin should be made from a material (polypropylene or wool) that keeps moisture and perspiration away from the skin and retains its insulating qualities when wet.
+Cotton should not be worn as it holds moisture, water or sweat, and keeps it close to the body, cooling the person.

 Tops: A polypropylene shirt covered by a polar fleece sweater and a windbreaker or light insulated jacket is quite warm, allows excess heat and moisture to escape, and repels the snow.

-Bottoms: Instead of insulated snow-pants, light wind-pants or rain-pants over one or two thin layers of polypropylene or polar fleece, will provide sufficient warmth, freedom of movement, and repel the snow.
+Bottoms: Instead of insulated snow pants, wear light wind pants or rain pants over one or two thin layers of polypropylene or polar fleece.
+This will provide sufficient warmth, freedom of movement, and repel the snow.

 Head: There is potential for great heat loss through the head.
 A warm polar fleece, light synthetic, or wool toque that protects all of the ears is essential.
 Headbands or buffs can be worn on warmer days.